A secret garden of found treasures for my child

 I set the remaining windows against a few trees closer to the actual tea party site to add a little bit of variety as well.
 These windows below were screwed into the tree they are resting on just to ensure they wouldn’t fall over.

 For the actual tea party location I used a reclaimed wood and tile coffee table that my husband built about a year ago.
 We used to sell these beauties at craft shows and just so happened to have one left.
-I hate wasting items so I decided this would be the perfect fit for the little one.
+I hate wasting items (or space!) so I decided this would be the perfect fit for the little one.
 I then used cups and saucers from the Habitat ReStore, and my neighbor happened to have a teapot that she no longer needed.

 The benches were simply constructed of two logs and a piece of reclaimed wood screwed into them.

 Next, I created a fairy tale totem pole with all of our favorite fairy tales on reclaimed wood.